microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 AzureSentinel
 ~~~~~~~~~~~~~
-Here you can specify your default workspace and tenant IDs and add additional
+Here you can specify your default workspace IDs and tenant IDs and add additional
 workspaces if needed.
+If you wish to use the Microsoft Sentinel API features you
+can also specify Subscription Ids, Subscription names and Workspace names here.

 QueryDefinitions
 ~~~~~~~~~~~~~~~~